gahrae/dpader/README.md

 Future work
 ===========

 This project was a first brush attempt at solving the problem.
 I welcome any suggestions for improvement or if you'd simply like to comment on the project.
-I don't plan on building on this example, but will incorperate any good suggestion.
+I don't plan on building on this example, but will incorporate any good suggestion.